NethServer/ns8-docs/migration.rst

 application will still be able to access the provider running on NethServer 7 using the cluster VPN.

+Logs
+====

+* The migration tool UI has a ``Logs`` page for reading ``/var/log/ns8-migration.log`` contents.
+  The migration procedure of each application sends a trace of its activity to that file.
+* Furthermore, when joining/leaving the NS8 cluster and when NS7 services are modified, some information can be recorded by ``/var/log/messages`` as usual.
+* On the NS8 side, the application log contains the trace of the ``import-module`` activity.

 .. _migrate-account-provider:

 Account provider